Skip to Content

 Costa Ricans dress in their cowboy best and go to these festivals with their families, where they enjoy a tope (horse parade) during the day and toros (Costa Rica's bull-friendly version of bullfighting), great food, cold beer, games, rides, and a variety of live music (particularly Latin music) and dancing at night.

-All you need is a couple of drinks and a plate of good food, and you're sure to have a great time.
+All you need is a few drinks and a plate of good food, and you're sure to have a great time.
 Fiestas Patronales are a great way to see the center of a town and at its liveliest, with live bands and great music.

 La Bomba karaoke bar in Costa Rica.